faceyspacey/respond-framework-docs-old/README.md

 ])
 ```

-The `codeSplitModule` middleware is responsible for insuring modules (including their components, reducers and route side-effects) are loaded before the route executes.
-In other words, the plane is built while flying.
+The `codeSplitModule` middleware is responsible for insuring modules (including their components, reducers and route side-effects) are loaded before the route executes. **In other words, the plane is built while flying.**

+Some middleware--**the "short-circuiting" middleware**--serves to perform a quick function before quickly exiting the pipeline. *Example:* handling anonymous thunks, or routes that have just a thunk but no path (which is a convenient way to consistently use the same route configuration object API).

+## Seamless Prefetching

 Routes can also be prefetched, including both their Webpack chunks and data dependencies which get cached.